lblod/app-lokaal-mandatenbeheer/README.md

 ### Cleaning the database

-At some times you may want to clean the database and make sure it's in a pristine state, it is always a good idea to backup your data first.
+At some point you may want to clean the database and make sure it's in a pristine state, it is always a good idea to backup your data first.

 1. Go the root of the project
 2. Make a checkpoint in the in the virtuoso container